Arc Flash & Low Voltage Safety Training

 Arc Flash Training Certification

-Once your team completes the training course, they will receive an arc flash & low voltage electrical training course certificate.
+Once your team completes the training course, they will receive an arc flash & low voltage course certificate.
 This arc flash & low voltage certification training will be valid as per the standard for 3 years until retraining is required.

 Low voltage electrical training renewal according to the standard calls for retraining at intervals that do not exceed 3 years… but there are certain things that could warrant retraining sooner than this.
 These are as follows: